Nasty Girl Meets Patchouli Babe

-As luck would have it, this very issue had come up at a songwriter’s circle a few months earlier.
+As luck would have it, this was a topic of conversation at a songwriter’s circle I'd attended a few months earlier.
 The musicians there were saying it can be really hard to remember a song when it’s still brand new.
 Thanks to them, my first reaction to losing my song was neither sadness nor panic, but, calm acceptance.
 Take my word for it.
 Calm acceptance was new for me.
 Not that I am incapable of accepting difficult things, but the path to get there is rarely calm.

-I figured that if the tune was right it would get back to me later.
+I knew if the tune was right it would come back to me later.
 Maybe it was off finding itself.
 Maybe it needed some marinating.
 Maybe it was on a beach somewhere, soaking in the sun.
 Who knows?
 All I knew for sure was it was gone and forcing it back was not going to work.
-I also knew that if I tried a rewrite I might fundamentally change it, and if the song was going to be changed I wanted full awareness of the whole process.
-No. Waiting was the best option.
+I also knew if I tried a rewrite I might fundamentally change it, and I liked it the way it was (as far as I could remember).
+Waiting was the best option.

-In the middle of that same night, I woke up with music rolling through my head.
-Feeling groggy and thinking hey, that’s a nice tune, and then hey, that’s my tune.
-My half asleep thoughts were divided between doing the responsible thing and going downstairs to at least record it on my phone and going back to sleep.
-But I was tired and had a sore ankle and… 3… 2… 1…. zzzzzzzzzz
+In the middle of that same night, I woke up with music rolling through my head, all groggy and thinking hey, that’s a nice tune, and then hey, that’s my tune.
+I considered going downstairs to at least record it on my phone I was tired and 3… 2… 1…. zzzzzzzzzz

 I decided to listen to Patchouli Babe this time.
-Nasty Girl only gives me grief.
+Nasty Girl was too much work.

 Later that day, while vacuuming the house, a song rolled through my head, over and over again – a catchy little tune that I was barely aware of.
 It seemed faint and unfamiliar at first, but gradually strengthened and came back around with a big smile on its face as if to say “I’m ba-a-ack!”

-I left the vacuum cleaner mid floor, quietly pulled out the scratch pad lyrics and picked up my guitar, just to see if it was really back.
+The vacuum cleaner was abandoned mid floor in exchange for the page of lyrics and my guitar, full of hope that this was the real deal.
 Sure enough, there it was, easy-peasy, I knew what to do.
 Capo 1 - chords A, E, and D. I jotted them down over the right spots in the lyrics.
 The tune was country style.
 I turned on my iPhone to record the melody for a baseline going forward.
 I knew the lyrics needed tweaking, but they were a good beginning.
 Every time I ran through it a word didn’t fit and needed changing, or a phrase seemed out of place and needed moving.
-It was as if I was a sculptor.
-All of the clay was there and now I needed to shape the thing.
+I was now a sculptor of song.
+All of the clay was there and I needed to shape the thing.

-I kept going.
-All day.
-Even when I wasn’t with my guitar and pencil, the song was bee bopping along inside.
+For the rest of the day the song was bee bopping along inside, almost powering me along.
 The floor got mopped.
 Towels folded.
 Dinner made.
 Every now and then I’d stop and run the song again, making a new recording with each pass, and I couldn’t tell if I was working the song or if it was the other way around.

-When my husband came in from work I sang it for him and, here is the really crazy part- no sooner did I sing the last note than Nasty Girl reared her head and out of my mouth came “Oh, it’s probably a chick song, huh?
+When my husband came in from work I sang it for him and, right on time, no sooner did I sing the last note than Nasty Girl reared her head and out of my mouth came “Oh, it’s probably a chick song, huh?
 You probably don’t like it.”